Miikakyl/Note-App/README.md

 2. Go to Project overview tab and start adding firebase to web application.
 4. Replace the given firebaseConfig object in firebaseConfig.js file.
 5. Go to Build tab Add authentication with email sign-in method.
-6. go to Build tab and create Firestore database with single collection named: Notes
+6. Go to Build tab and create Firestore database with single collection named: Notes